 Too frequently, couples allow romance, erotic desire, and butterflies in the stomach to propel them towards long-term commitment (often resulting in marriage) without exploring major life topics.
-And, too frequently, cultural, religious, and family of origin expectations that individuals bring to a relationship are discovered after marriage, children and financial commitments have taken place.
-This often leads to significant discontentment, disconnection, fighting and statements like, “I don’t even know who you are anymore”.
+And, too frequently, cultural, religious, and family of origin expectations that individuals bring to a relationship are discovered after marriage, children, and financial commitments have taken place.
+This often leads to significant discontentment, disconnection, fighting, and statements like, “I don’t even know who you are anymore”.

 It’s been said that there is a divorce every 13 seconds.
 While lower than past decades, the CDC reports that almost half of all marriages end in divorce.
-Considering the toll that divorce can take on emotional and financial well-being as well as the strain on family and friends, pre-marital or pre-commitment counseling can be seen as a benefit…and a protection of one’s overall health.
+Considering the toll that divorce can take on emotional and financial well-being as well as the strain on family and friends, pre-marital or pre-commitment counseling can be seen as a benefit…and protection of one’s overall health.

 In pre-marital counseling, the couple can anticipate exploring ideals on home life, finances, career, sex and intimacy, communication styles, family planning, parenting, spiritual life, values and belief systems, health and wellness, extracurricular activities, and ways to handle conflict.

 Many of these categories may seem common or basic.
 However, we have found through talking with others, many of these categories either go untouched or are just glossed over.
 Especially in younger couples.
 Why?
-Because often the “butterflies” last long enough to propel these couples to the alter and once they settle into married life, they begin to uncover many topics previously unexplored.
+Because often the “butterflies” last long enough to propel these couples to the altar and once they settle into married life, they begin to uncover many topics previously unexplored.